Jojoba Oil

 Sebum regulation in oily skin

-Industry-sponsored 28-day study (Jojoba Desert) showed 23% reduction in sebum secretion in oily facial skin after regular jojoba oil application.
+An industry-sponsored study showed 23% reduction in sebum secretion in oily facial skin after regular jojoba oil application.
 Theoretical mechanism: jojoba's chemical similarity to human sebum 'tricks' skin into reducing endogenous oil production.
 Plausible but not proven by independent rigorous trials.

 Skin barrier repair and moisturization

-Lin 2017 (, Int J Mol Sci) review documented jojoba oil's anti-inflammatory and skin barrier repair effects.
-Forms efficient barrier protecting skin surface, retaining moisture (reduces transepidermal water loss).
-Activity is mainly manifested in skin's uppermost layers — does not deeply penetrate.
+Jojoba oil has documented anti-inflammatory and skin barrier repair effects.
+It forms an efficient barrier protecting the skin surface and retaining moisture (reduces transepidermal water loss).
+Activity is mainly in the skin's uppermost layers; it does not deeply penetrate.
 The wax ester structure mimics intercellular lipid lamellae of stratum corneum.

 Enhances penetration of other actives (e.g., retinol)

-Pelle 2023 Skin-PAMPA pilot study showed 10% jojoba oil enhanced passive penetration of 1.0% retinol through artificial skin lipid barrier.
-May explain why jojoba is commonly combined with retinol/retinoid serums — increases delivery efficiency without irritation.
+A Skin-PAMPA pilot study showed 10% jojoba oil enhanced passive penetration of 1.0% retinol through an artificial skin lipid barrier.
+May explain why jojoba is commonly combined with retinol/retinoid serums, increasing delivery efficiency without irritation.
 Useful 'carrier' oil property.

 Pro-collagen III and hyaluronic acid synthesis (ex vivo skin)

-2024 ex vivo human skin organ culture study showed topical jojoba wax enhanced synthesis of pro-collagen III and hyaluronic acid while reducing inflammatory markers.
-Mechanism for the 'anti-aging' marketing claims, though clinical trials measuring wrinkle reduction or skin firmness specifically with jojoba are limited.
+An ex vivo human skin organ culture study showed topical jojoba wax enhanced synthesis of pro-collagen III and hyaluronic acid while reducing inflammatory markers.
+This is a mechanism for the 'anti-aging' marketing claims, though clinical trials measuring wrinkle reduction or skin firmness specifically with jojoba are limited.

 Mechanism of action